hmarques98/hmarques98/README.md

 ### Hi, there 👋

-Hi, I'm Henrique and I'm a mobile app developer.
+Hi, I'm Henrique and I'm a React Native Mobile Developer.

 ---